 Generally speaking, it's best to vary a dog’s diet as little as possible.
 While humans may thrive on variety, sudden variations in a dog’s diet can cause stomach upsets.
-From delicious and healthy dog snacks to food you should avoid, here are the do's and dont's of feeding your dog, courtesy of our partners at Cuffe Vets.
+From delicious and healthy dog snacks to food you should avoid, here are do's and dont's of feeding your dog,

 Healthy snacks that dogs will love:

 - Fruit and veg, such as carrots and green beans